brendankane04/Renter-Lights/README.md

 # Renter Lights

-Automatic light control which doesn't involve messing with your light switches & angering your landlords
+Automatic light control which doesn't involve messing with your light switches & talking to your landlords

 # Firmware